-Though the present work is limited to reconstruction of flashed static natural images from RGC spikes, extensions of the method could be used to probe how neurons encode visual information under more natural conditions.
-For example, a central problem is understanding how the visual system achieves high-acuity perception in the presence of "jitter" in eye position, even during fixation [45].
-Previous computational efforts have probed this question, but have been largely limited to simulated data with simple encoding models and stimuli [46, 47, 48].
-Combining the methods put forth here with modern algorithms for image deblurring and motion-correction [49, 15] could yield more powerful methods to decode images from jittered retinal inputs.
+Though the present work is limited to reconstruction of flashed static natural images from RGC spikes, extensions of our approximate MAP reconstruction method could be used to probe how neurons encode visual information under more natural conditions.
+For example, a central problem is understanding how the visual system achieves high-acuity perception in the presence of "jitter" in eye position, even when fixated [24].
+Previous computational efforts have probed this question, but have been largely limited to simulated data with simple encoding models and stimuli [39, 40, 41].
+Combining the methods put forth here with modern algorithms for image deblurring and motion-correction [42, [15] could yield more powerful methods to decode images from jittered retinal inputs.
 A related problem is understanding how the retina encodes the information contained in complex naturalistic movies [2], including movement of objects within a scene and other non-rigid transformations over time.
-The dimensionality of such stimuli and the consequent data requirements are high, so the use of machine learning methods to capture spatio-temporal priors [50, 51] separately from the retinal data will be important for understanding reconstruction in these contexts.
+The dimensionality of such stimuli and the consequent data requirements are high, so the ability to capture stimulus priors using modern machine learning tools [43, 44] separately from the retinal data, as was done here, will be important for understanding reconstruction in more naturalistic visual contexts.